 So, 34 years ago, I labored through after making it to the hospital.
-I was very fortunate to have an amazing pastor’s wife who brought her daughter to stay with my 2-year old, and then encouraged me to get checked at the hospital.
+Being very fortunate to have a thoughtful pastor’s wife who brought her daughter to stay with my 2-year old, and encouraged me to go ahead and get checked at the hospital.
 I surprisingly found I was progressing quickly.
-My hubby was called from downstairs because his wife was in the labor and delivery.
+My hubby, who was downstairs, was quickly informed his wife was in the labor and delivery.
 Hardly 3 hours later, our liberated 7-pound, 1-ounce bundle of independence was delivered almost effortlessly by another doctor while mine was enjoying a Labor Day picnic!

 On this day, her day, I’m proud of her sheer determination as through the years she excelled as a school teacher, a Chick-fil-A manager, and opening a Duck Donut Store.
 Most recently, she created her own independent company for the betterment of other businesses assisting them in Human Resources.
 As I see what she has accomplished, I am motivated to never stop short of my goals in honoring the Lord with my daily choices whether it’s food, or faith, or fun!
 They all reside under the same umbrella!